Inbound Email Services

 - Test inbound email

 - Are csv files that can be accessed by clicking Setup -> Monitoring -> Email Log Files.
 The logs contain the emails sent/received through salesforce along with the email addresses, date/time, delivery status and error codes.
+But, it does NOT capture the body or attachments of an email.

 - Since developers do not have access to system log files in the context of an inbound email class, they may want to create a custom object to log any exceptions or debug statements.